vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Dark Recital or as mechanics become overwhelming with increasing damage from Oppressive Atmosphere.
-- {{ site.data.talent.spirit_wolf}} can help you move quickly or mitigate damage from Scarlet Letter, Unstoppable Charge, Castellan's Cadre, and Dancing Fools. {{ site.data.talent.earth_shield}} can offer you HPS against the constant damage from Oppressive Atmosphere alone.
+- {{ site.data.talent.spirit_wolf }} can help you move quickly or mitigate damage from Scarlet Letter, Unstoppable Charge, Castellan's Cadre, and Dancing Fools. {{ site.data.talent.earth_shield }} can offer you HPS against the constant damage from Oppressive Atmosphere alone.

 **Utilities:**
 - Interrupt Bolt of Power from Baroness Frieda as assigned.